dsc-courses/dsc80-2026-su/tech_support.md

 **Windows**:
 1. Download the Windows install script from [here](https://github.com/conda-forge/miniforge?tab=readme-ov-file#windows).
 The file should be named `Miniforge3-Windows-x86_64.exe`.
 2. Run the downloaded `.exe` file.
-Follow the prompts, taking note of the options to "Create start menu shortcut" and "Add Miniforge3 to my PATH environment variable".
-The latter is not selected by default, but you will want to select it.
-This allows you to easily run `mamba` commands from from terminals other than the just-installed Miniforge Prompt.
+Follow the prompts, selecting the options to "Create shortcuts", "Add Miniforge3 to my PATH environment variable", and "Clear package cache upon completion".
+Note that adding Miniforge2 to the PATH will generate a warning which you can ignore.
+We want to select this because it allows you to easily run `mamba` commands from terminals other than the freshly-installed Miniforge Prompt.
 3. From the Start Menu, open the Miniforge Prompt and run:
     ```
-    mamba init
+    conda init
     ```
-4. **Close and reopen your terminal.** This step is important — the changes made by `mamba init` won't take effect in the terminal window you ran it in.
+4. **Close and reopen the Miniforge Prompt.** This step is important — the changes made by `mamba init` won't take effect in the terminal window you ran it in.

 ### Step 2: Download [`environment.yml`]({{site.urls.environment}})